 If horizontal or vertical resolution is changed the user must point to an initial condition file matching that resolution.
-Non-default initial condition file is set in CAM namelist (user_nl_cam located in the case directory):
+Non-default initial condition file is set in CAM namelist (user\nl\cam located in the case directory):

 - Changing vertical or horizontal resolution requires a 're-compile'. - WARNING!
-CAM physics parameterizations are sensitive to resolution (especially vertical resolution) usually a retuning of parameters is necessary to get an 'acceptable' climate. - More details on vertical remapping in the Appendix.
+CAM physics parameterizations are sensitive to resolution (especially vertical resolution) usually a retuning of parameters is necessary to get an 'acceptable' climate.